 I am officially on Christmas break!!!
 Woo Hoo!!!
 I’m so excited to have time to actually get some things accomplished and to sleep until the sun comes up.
 I have to say though that despite it being the week before Christmas break, I really did have a good time with my students last week.
-We got to do a few things that we very rarely are allowed to do (unless I can relate them to our standards and curriculum map), but I did set aside some time for the fun stuff last week, and I’m so glad I did.
-Decimals can wait a couple more days.
+We got to do a few things that we very rarely are allowed to do (unless I can relate them to our standards and curriculum map), but I did set aside some time for a few fun art projects last week, and I’m so glad I did.
+Decimals can wait;)

-My students also made pictures to give to their parents.
-I had some OLD picture frame matting paper, and my students made a crayon resist for four corners, and I took their picture for the middle section of the frame.
+My students also made pictures to give to their parents using some OLD picture frame matting paper.
+Students created a crayon resist for each of the four corners, and I took each student’s picture for the middle section of the frame.
 They ended up looking super cute.

-Then, they had to create a winter scene on their construction paper and make a base for their snow globe by tracing and cutting out the base on red paper, and they glued the circle on top of the base.
-When the glue was somewhat dry, they placed a handful of snow in the plate and their construction paper on top of the plate to hold the snow (make sure they face their picture TOWARD the plate).
+Then, students created a winter landscape scene on their construction paper.
+They made a base for their snow globe by tracing and cutting out the base on red paper, and they glued the circle on top of the base.
+When the glue was somewhat dry, we placed a handful of snow in the plate and placed their construction paper on top of the plate to hold the snow (make sure they face their picture TOWARD the plate).
 I hot glued the backs of the plates to the construction paper and made sure they were completely sealed.